samtools/hts-specs/refget.md

 Content-Type: text/vnd.ga4gh.refget.v1.0.0+plain; charset=us-ascii
 ```

+## Internet Media Types Handling

+When responding to a request a server MUST use the fully specified media type for that endpoint.
+When determining if a request is well-formed, a server MUST allow a internet type to degrade like so

+- `text/vnd.ga4gh.refget.v1.0.0+plain; charset=us-ascii`
+  - `text/vnd.ga4gh.refget.v1.0.0+plain`
+  - `text/plain`
+- `application/vnd.ga4gh.refget.v1.0.0+json; charset=us-ascii`
+  - `application/vnd.ga4gh.refget.v1.0.0+json`
+  - `application/json`

 ## Errors
 The server MUST respond with an appropriate HTTP status code (4xx or 5xx) when an error condition is detected.
 In the case of transient server errors (e.g., 503 and other 5xx status codes), the client SHOULD implement appropriate retry logic.
 For example, if a client sends an alphanumeric string for a parameter that is specified as unsigned integer the server MUST reply with `Bad Request`.